Price Gouging During The Los Angeles Wildfire Crisis

 “This is absolutely unacceptable and illegal to do in the face of this horrible tragedy,” state Assemblymember Jacqui Irwin said at a news conference, addressing the growing issue of price gouging in wildfire-affected Los Angeles (NBC News Report).

-For the Thompsons and others left scrambling after the fires, finding temporary housing is frustrating and heartbreaking.
+Finding temporary housing is frustrating and heartbreaking for the Thompsons and others left scrambling after the fires.
 While some in the community have shown compassion and generosity, others are exploiting the disaster for profit, and that’s just not acceptable.

 The Impact Of Price Gouging On LA Wildfire Victims

-Under the Penal Code of California, prices of necessities, like food, water, and housing, can’t go up by more than 10% after a state of emergency is declared by the Governor or the local government.
+Under the Penal Code of California, prices of necessities, like food, water, and housing, can’t go up by more than 10% after the governor or the local government declares a state of emergency.
 If a seller starts offering a product or service only after the declaration, they can’t charge more than 50% above what it costs them to provide it.

-This sudden price increase is making it even harder for wildfire victims to find temporary housing or to rebuild their lives.
-Families, already overwhelmed with the loss of their homes, are now faced with the harsh reality of unaffordable rents.
+This sudden price increase makes it even harder for wildfire victims to find temporary housing or rebuild their lives.
+Families already overwhelmed by the loss of their homes now face the harsh reality of unaffordable rents.
 For those who are already dealing with financial difficulties, this additional challenge feels incredibly unjust.

-Long before the fires started, Los Angeles was already battling a housing crisis.
+Los Angeles was already battling a housing crisis long before the fires started.
 The number of people living in the city has almost doubled since 1960, but there aren’t enough homes to go around.
 In fact, as of 2022, LA faced a staggering shortage of about 337,000 homes, which made it hard for many families to find cheap places to live.
-This shortfall has gotten worse with fires, leaving thousands of people who had to leave their homes with few choices.
+This shortfall has worsened with fires, leaving thousands of people who had to leave their homes with few choices.

-Housing policies that supported building on hillsides and in the mountains put people in areas that were more likely to catch fire, which made it harder for first responders to get to those areas.
-The fires didn’t care if the neighborhoods were rich or poor, but it was harder for those who were already having a hard time getting back on their feet.
+Housing policies that supported building on hillsides and in the mountains put people in areas more likely to catch fire, making it harder for first responders to get to those areas.
+The fires didn’t care if the neighborhoods were rich or poor, but it was harder for those already having difficulty getting back on their feet.

 As the need for homes grows, real estate agents work nonstop to match people with available homes, but there aren’t enough for everyone.
 Prices are going through the roof because there aren’t many rentals left.
-People like Jade Mills, a realtor from Beverly Hills, are seeing firsthand how this housing shortage is affecting not just the rich but also the everyday people struggling to find a roof over their heads after losing everything.
-It’s heartbreaking to see how the most vulnerable are the ones suffering the most in the aftermath of the fires.
+People like Jade Mills, a realtor from Beverly Hills, are seeing firsthand how this housing shortage affects both the rich and the everyday people struggling to find a roof over their heads after losing everything.
+It’s heartbreaking to see how the most vulnerable suffer the most in the aftermath of the fires.

 Bidding War For Rental Homes Intensifies

 There were already very few properties for sale in Los Angeles before the fires.
-Of the 3.7 million families in the county, fewer than 30,000 homeowners sold their homes, townhouses, and condos in the year 2023, as per the report from the California Association of Realtors.
+Of the 3.7 million families in the county, fewer than 30,000 homeowners sold their homes, townhouses, and condos in the year 2023, as per the California Association of Realtors report.
 That’s less than 1% of the homes that are on the market.
 With about 10,000 homes lost in the fires (and that number is still going up), the market has become even more competitive.
-The way that thousands of people are joining the market is changing everything, not just the fact that they need homes all of a sudden.
+The way that thousands of people are joining the market is changing everything, not just the fact that they need homes suddenly.

-The rental market is facing similar challenges.
-Even though insurance might cover living costs, the real problem is that rents are shooting through the roof, and there is a lot of competition for available properties.
-Some landlords are increasingly capitalizing on the limited supply, with some demanding tenants to pay a full year’s rent upfront.
+The rental market is facing some real challenges right now.
+While insurance might help cover living expenses, the bigger issue is that rents are skyrocketing, and there’s fierce competition for available properties.
+Some landlords are taking advantage of the limited supply, with many asking tenants to pay an entire year’s rent upfront.

 How Disasters Affect Home Prices In LA And Adjacent Areas

-Real estate professionals who talked to CNN said that it can take a long time to rebuild after a wildfire.
-It is a lengthy process because of all the paperwork, getting permits, clearing out burned houses, and hiring the right workers.
-People who lost their homes may face additional challenges, such as having to deal with “predatory buyers” who make lowball cash offers on their homes.
+Real estate professionals who talked to CNN said rebuilding after a wildfire can take a long time.
+This is because of all the paperwork, getting permits, clearing out burned houses, and hiring the right workers.
+People who lost their homes may face additional challenges, such as dealing with “predatory buyers” who make lowball cash offers on their homes.

-Redfin’s news shows that, in the short term, home prices in wildfire areas can drop.
+Redfin’s news shows that home prices in wildfire areas can drop quickly.
 Fire-damaged homes often sell at a discount.
 That dip doesn’t last long, though.
 Redfin’s top economist, Daryl Fairweather, says that the wildfires will make homes even more expensive in the long run.
 As builders come in to fix up old houses, the prices of the new ones tend to go up.
 Also, homeowners who choose to stay often invest in fire-resistant upgrades, further increasing property values.

 This effect isn’t just happening in the places where the fires are.
 In 2018, the Camp Fire destroyed Paradise, California.
 Many people who had survived ran away to nearby towns like Chico, which quickly gained almost twice as many people.
 Due to the sudden influx of people, housing costs increased.
 It’s a reminder that the aftermath of these disasters extends far beyond just the immediate damage.

-Several different groups are stepping up to prevent individuals and businesses in LA from overcharging for goods.
-For example, Zillow is constantly checking rental ads and asking users to report any listings that seem to break the rules on prices.
-In order to stop landlords from unfairly raising prices during the crisis, they’ve even taken down a few ads that didn’t follow the rules.
-They also said they would help landlords understand what they need to do and let them know what is and isn’t okay during this situation.
+Several groups are stepping up to prevent individuals and businesses in LA from overcharging for goods.
+For example, Zillow, a popular online real estate marketplace, is monitoring rental ads and asking users to report any suspicious listings.
+They’ve even removed some ads that violated pricing rules, preventing landlords from unfairly raising rents during the crisis.
+They also offer guidance to landlords, explaining the rules and what’s acceptable during this time.

 Authorities Urge Residents To Report Gouging To The Attorney General’s Office